nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 For example, if `edit 2 -n Marcus Bobo` is given as the input, the Index Parser will identify the contact index to be `2` and pass the contact index to the execution of the `edit` command accordingly.

+### <a name="DesignConsiderations"></a>Design Considerations

+**Aspect: Implementation of removing fields of a contact**

+* **Alternative 1: Implement under `edit` feature**
+  <br /> Specify empty flags while using the `edit` command and the program would
+  delete those fields from the contact<br />
+  Example : `edit 2 -n Jim -e -g` would change the name field for contact and would remove the email and github field from the contact.

+    * Pros: Editing and removing fields can be done in one step.
+    * Cons: Difficult to implement and makes the program more error-prone as flag descriptions can now be empty.

+* **Alternative 2 (current choice): Implement under `rm` feature**
+  <br /> Specify flags while using the `rm` command and the program would delete those fields from the contact<br />
+  Example : `rm 2 -e -g` would remove the email and github field from the contact at index 2.

+    * Pros: Easy to implement as rm is a much simpler feature which only takes an index.
+      Much easier exception handling also and thus less error-prone.
+    * Cons: Less user intuitive and takes two steps when the user wants to edit a contact and also delete fields

 ## <a name="scope"></a>Product scope